November synchroblog on wordpress: calling us out of numbness. Every month we get to blog at the same time on the same topic!

 From where I live in an ethnically, socially, demographically diverse section of the city there are some simple ways to start.
 For example, on the day after the US celebrates Thanksgiving that's been called Black Friday because retailers typically are able to balance their books from the purchasing power of the day, instead try Buy Nothing Day or better yet, make it a day to Buy Local from nearby-based manufacturers, vendors, artisans, farmers and crafters, literally seeking the welfare of the place where we live.
 For example, in the wake of the excessive greediness of most of the mega-banks, there's been a tremendous run on consumer-friendly credit unions.
 Another example is the woman who started a signature petition that before long convinced one mega-bank and then others to discontinue debit card fees.
 Those types of actions are as simple as they sound and they're doable, too.
 Each of us can be the beginning of helping fill the hungry with good things and lifting up the lowly.
 Bringing down the mighty from their thrones?
 The first ones now later being last?
 Justice just may make that happen!

 The river is always in motion, so you can't step into it more than once; the always in motion current will move us along together, taking us somewhere other than where we started.
-What we're called to do today may be finished tomorrow, when we can seek different challenges as together in the Spirit we travel the Way of the River together in church and community and making the world more just and livable.
+What God calls us to do today may be finished tomorrow, when we can seek different challenges as together in the Spirit we travel the Way of the River together in church and community and making the world more just and livable.

 Other synchroblog participants: